-The most important thing about choosing materials for extensive reading is that they are at least 98% comprehensible to the students.
-There should be very little new vocabulary and very little new grammar.
-One or two new words per page and maybe one new sentence structure per session would be ideal.
+The bar identified by L2 acquisition researchers is that at least 98% of the vocabulary in a text must be comprehensible to the students.
+About one or two new words per page and maybe one new sentence structure per session is the goal to aim for.
 If the students can already understand that much of the text, new words can often be learned entirely through context.
 If these few new words appear again and again through out the text, all the better.
 Words learned like this aren’t learned all at once, of course.
 Students start with a fuzzy understanding of a new word, which gradually gets clearer and clearer as they encounter it again and again in new contexts.
 This may seem like a slow way to go, but as I argued in my intensive reading article, there really is no short-cut.
 Translations accompanied by a few example sentences are never enough alone.

 When choosing books for your students, one good test is to take a page from the text you are considering, give it to your students for a few minutes, and ask how many words they don’t know.
 Depending on how honest your students are, you’ll get a good idea of whether or not they could read the text.
 If you are worried they won’t admit what they don’t know, then cover up about twenty words scattered throughout the page, and photocopy it.
 You can then give the students a cloze test.
 If they can complete over 80% of the sentences with the correct words or reasonable alternatives, use the text.
 If they can’t, pick an easier one.

-How much should they read?
+How much should an L2 learner read?

-What are the benefits?
+What are the benefits of Extensive Reading (ER)?

-- It can provide “massive comprehensible input”
+- ER can provide “massive comprehensible input”

-- It leads to improvement in writing
+- ER leads to improvement in writing

-- It can motivate learners to read
+- ER can motivate learners to read

-- It can consolidate previously learned language
+- ER can consolidate previously learned language

 How can these benefits be maximized?